How to utilize the MBL as an instructor

 Students serve as subjects in academic research projects through the Mendoza Behavioral Lab (MBL).
 Common experiments include surveys, negotiations, and choice studies.
 Studies that run 30 minutes in duration earn 1 credit toward the requirement.
 Studies that run 45-60 minutes in duration are worth 2 credits.
 Participation can help students become better critics of research discussed in class, allowing them to refine their critical thinking skills.
 In addition, students receive exposure to the type of research being conducted by their professors, which aids in furthering the knowledge that is a critical component of a great course.

 A SONA account is required to sign up for studies.
-The lab program director will set up new accounts and update existing accounts with course information for students participating in studies for research credit.
+Lab staff will set up new accounts and update existing accounts with course information for students participating in studies for research credit.
 New accounts and updates will be made after the last date for class changes.
 When new accounts are set up, students will receive an email from the MCOB Student Research Participation System (SONA) with their login information.
 Login information for existing accounts will remain the same.
-Students participating in studies for extra credit should request an account on the SONA website: https://mcob.sona-systems.com.

 Option 2: Research review

-All questions about either option for the research requirement should be sent to the Mendoza Behavioral Lab staff at firstname.lastname@example.org.
+All questions about the research requirement should be sent to the Mendoza Behavioral Lab staff at firstname.lastname@example.org.

 Your students and the MBL